sourcegraph/sourcegraph-public-snapshot/doc/dev/security/csrf_security_model.md

 ### Non-API endpoints are generally static, unprivileged content only

-Aside from the folloowing exclusions, non-API endpoints only serve static, unprivileged content only.
+Aside from the following exclusions, non-API endpoints only serve static, unprivileged content only.
 However, the two exclusions to this are very notable:

 #### A note about window.context